Swiss probing Hildebrand account secrecy breach

 Switzerland's top central banker is facing intense pressure over a controversial currency trade made by his wife three weeks before he oversaw moves to impose a cap on the Swiss franc.

-SNB Chairman Philipp Hildebrand will break his silence over the episode at 3 p.m.
-British time after the former employee of his family's bank leaked details of the trade to the lawyer of a political adversary.
+SNB Chairman Philipp Hildebrand will break his silence over the episode at 1500 GMT after the former employee of his family's bank leaked details of the trade to the lawyer of a political adversary.

 (Reporting by Catherine Bosley)